How to Create a Winning Email Strategy : Research, Plan and Be Willing to Fail

-It’s a heady experience, being able to create an email marketing plan of your own.
+It’s a heady experience, being able to create an email marketing campaign of your own.
 You don’t have to patch the holes in someone else’s plan or try to scratch out a change of direction on a company plan that has been set in stone for years.

 That’s the good part.
 You can toss out what doesn’t work anymore and build on the good things that survive the shake-up.